 - To reorganize primary care services into larger groupings.

 - To reconfigure community hospitals to provide more integrated services at scale.

 - To reconfigure the three acute hospitals in order to deliver the highest quality of emergency and planned care.

-Hospital Mergers: continued from above: is to designate Royal Bournemouth Hospital (RBH) as the county’s major emergency hospital leaving Poole Hospital for planned care.
+The Royal Bournemouth Hospital (RBH) is to be designated as the county’s major emergency hospital leaving Poole Hospital for planned care.
 Meanwhile Dorset County Hospital would remain both a planned and emergency care hospital with changes to its maternity and paediatric services under discussion.